 Before signing or verifying a message, you first hash it with the appropriate hash function.
 You pass the hash function's context struct to the RSA signature function, and it will extract the message digest and do the rest of the work.
-There are also alternative functions that take the MD5 or SHA1 hash digest as argument.
+There are also alternative functions that take the hash digest as argument.